-Edge node cluster architecture standards In VMware NSX-T Data Center, an edge node cluster is a group of edge nodes.
+Edge cluster architecture standards In VMware NSX-T Data Center, an edge cluster is a group of edge nodes.
 The edge nodes can be deployed in a virtual (VM based) or physical (bare-metal) form factor.
-The initial VxBlock System 1000 implementation of VMware NSX-T Data Center supports only virtual edge clusters.
+The initial Vblock System implementation of VMware NSX-T Data Center supports only virtual edge clusters.
 This implementation provides some benefits for flexibility of deployment and serviceability over bare-metal edge nodes.
 The VxBlock System VMware NSX-T Data Center design adopts the VMware recommended edge cluster design for service providers.
-This design includes two edge clusters: Edge-Cluster-NS-Peering is a dedicated edge cluster to host a Tier 0 router for BGP peering and north-south traffic flows.
+This design includes two edge clusters: Edge-Cluster-NS-Peering is a dedicated edge cluster to host a Tier-0 gateway for BGP peering and north-south traffic flows.
 The traffic flows need to communicate from the VMware NSX-T Data Center environment to the physical environment and the outside world.
 The edge node VMs that make up this cluster are deployed as medium-sized appliances.
 Edge-Cluster-Production01 is a production edge cluster that tenants or business units can use.
-The edge node VMs that make up this cluster are deployed as large-sized appliances.
-A T1 gateway should be associated with this cluster only if the T1 gateway is hosting centralized services such as NAT or Edge Firewall.
-This design provides role-based security.
-In a large IT shop or multi-tenant environment: One group can secure the NS-Peering edge cluster to VMware NSX-T Data Center administrators and support personnel.
+The edge node VMs that make up this cluster are deployed as large-sized or extra-large-sized appliances.
+A T1 gateway should be associated with this cluster only if the Tier-1 gateway is hosting centralized services such as NAT or Edge Firewall.
+If the intended use case for the deployment does not require any Tier-1 services, this cluster can be safely removed post-deployment.
+In a large IT shop or multi-tenant environment, this design provides role-based security. : One group can secure the NS-Peering edge cluster to VMware NSX-T Data Center administrators and support personnel.
 A different group can manage the Production01 edge cluster.
 VMware NSX-T Data Center enables the definition of role-based access to these clusters independently, using the API.
-This design also mitigates limitations in the BGP peering capabilities of the T0 gateway.
-The T0 gateway supports eight-way ECMP peering.
-The VxBlock System VMware NSX-T Data Center design connects a single T0 gateway in one of two ways in the edge-cluster-NS-peering cluster: Through two edge node VMs (4-way ECMP) Through four edge node VMs (8-way ECMP) Depending on the need, deploy additional edge node VMs, add connectivity for the T0 gateway, or add a T0 gateway.
+This design also mitigates limitations in the BGP peering capabilities of the Tier-0 gateway.
+The Tier-0 gateway supports eight-way ECMP peering.
+The VxBlock System VMware NSX-T Data Center design connects a single Tier-0 gateway in one of two ways in the edge-cluster-NS-peering cluster: Through two edge node VMs (4-way ECMP) Through four edge node VMs (8-way ECMP) Depending on the use case, you can enhance edge services in the following ways: Add more edge node VMs.
+Add a Tier-0 gateway and associated edge node VMs.
 Two ToR switches north of the edge cluster can support only four edge VMs peering north-bound to the ToR switches in a cluster.
-The Production01 edge cluster does not need to participate in ECMP peering with the ToR switches.
+The Production01 edge cluster Tier-1 gateway does not need to participate in ECMP peering with the ToR switches.
 If necessary, the cluster can contain more than four nodes.